eazteregg/Pun-Intended/README.md

 -----------------------------------------------------------------------------------------------------------

-Notes on the grapheme2phoneme fork:
+### Notes on the grapheme2phoneme fork:

-NEEDS PYTHON2.7!
+This fork uses g2p-seq2seq which can be found on https://github.com/cmusphinx/g2p-seq2seq

-Sequitur G2P is a trainable data-driven grapheme-to-phoneme converter and may be used in this context to come up with phonetic representations for strings not found in CMUdict.
-G2P is a Python 2 application, therefore, I tried wrapping it in Python 3 using subprocess.run().
-To be frank, I feel like it's more of a hack than a proper implementation, but it works for the time being.
+Getting g2p-seq2seq to work:

-1.
+1. Download tensorflow 1.0.0 (older/newer won't work) for your platform; wheels can be found on https://pypi.python.org/pypi/tensorflow/1.0.0

-Download the latest (2016-04-25) Sequitur G2P from http://www-i6.informatik.rwth-aachen.de/web/Software/g2p.html
+2. Install g2p-seq2seq by following the instructions in the README on their github page.
-You will be needing Swig in order to build and run G2P, so download that as well using apt-get install.
+3. Download the cmudict model, link is located on their github page.

-2.
+4. Move the folder g2p_seq2seq into the project folder of this project.
-Follow the instructions found in the README file to build G2P The g2pwrapper expects G2P to be located in the home folder, but you may change this in the source code with the PATH_G2P variable
+5. Move the cmudict model into the data folder inside the project folder.

-G2P uses models trained on already transcribed words, like CMUdict.
-In order to train the model found in the data folder, I split the CMU dict in half, taking only the odd numbered lines for training purposes and the even numbered ones for testing.
+6. Be happy that this tedious set up has come to an end.

-I went through 6 iterations of training, look at the G2P README to find out how.
-There might be further improvements to be had by continuing this, but currently the model achieves a string accuracy of 57.74% and a symbol accuracy of 89.49%.
+This now allows the program to transcribe words it has never seen before, thus enabeling pun embeddings via the --joke option.

 ### Main.py
 - takes command line arguments and parses them.